LukasMarx/ai-food-blog/src/content/posts/Pulled Pork.md

 recipeYield: "4"
 calories: 610
 recipeCuisine: "American"
+recipeInstructions:
+  [
-recipeInstructions: [ "Preheat the oven to 150°C.", "In a small bowl, mix the brown sugar, paprika, garlic powder, onion powder, salt, and black pepper.", "Rub the spice mixture all over the pork shoulder.", "Heat the olive oil in a large Dutch oven over medium-high heat.", "Add the pork shoulder and sear on all sides until browned, about 5 minutes per side.", "Pour the barbecue sauce over the pork shoulder.", "Cover the Dutch oven with a lid and transfer it to the oven.", "Cook the pork shoulder for 8 hours, or until it is tender and falls apart easily with a fork.", "Remove the pork shoulder from the Dutch oven and shred it with two forks.", "Serve the pulled pork on hamburger buns with a side of coleslaw." ]
+    "Preheat the oven to 150°C.",
+    "In a small bowl, mix the brown sugar, paprika, garlic powder, onion powder, salt, and black pepper.", "Rub the spice mixture all over the pork shoulder.", "Heat the olive oil in a large Dutch oven over medium-high heat.", "Add the pork shoulder and sear on all sides until browned, about 5 minutes per side.", "Pour the barbecue sauce over the pork shoulder.", "Cover the Dutch oven with a lid and transfer it to the oven.", "Cook the pork shoulder for 8 hours, or until it is tender and falls apart easily with a fork.", "Remove the pork shoulder from the Dutch oven and shred it with two forks.", "Serve the pulled pork on hamburger buns with a side of coleslaw.", ]
 ---

 Pulled pork is a classic American dish that is perfect for any occasion, whether it's a summer barbecue or a cozy winter dinner.
 It's juicy, flavorful, and easy to make.
 With this ultimate pulled pork recipe, you'll learn how to cook the best pulled pork of your life.